Ricardo Cabot (footballer)

 Ricardo Cabot Montalt (4 April 1885 – 2 May 1958) was a Spanish footballer, sports journalist, manager, and sports director.
 A lawyer by profession, he was one of the pioneers in Spanish football legislation and played a key role in the legalization of professionalism.
 Cabot was also one of the pioneers of sports journalism in Spain, working with several sports magazines.
-He was the coach of the Spain national team in 1925, and he held the presidency of the Catalan Football Federation twice, in 1915 and again between 1923 and 1926.
+He was the coach of the Spain national team in 1925, and he held the presidency of the Catalan Football Federation twice, in 1915 and again from 1923 to 1926.
 He was also a member of the Catalan Sports Confederation and the Spanish Olympic Committee, honorary president of the Spanish Football Federation and a member of merit of FC Barcelona.

-In addition to football, a sport to which he owes his career, he was also an outstanding athlete who also performed in other modalities such as field hockey, swimming, tennis, motor racing and foot races.
-He is the first in a family of field hockey players, which continued with his sons, Joaquín and Ricardo Cabot Boix, and his grandsons, Javier and Ricardo Cabot Duran.
+In addition to football, he was an outstanding athlete who performed in other modalities such as field hockey, swimming, tennis, motor racing and foot races.
+He was the start of a family of field hockey players, which continued with his sons, Joaquín and Ricardo Cabot Boix, and his grandsons, Javier and Ricardo Cabot Duran.

 Playing career

-During his youth, he studied law, and although he wanted to be a lawyer, he became interested in practicing sports, some of which being still in their infancy in Spain.
+During his youth, he studied law, and although he wanted to be a lawyer, he became interested in practising sports, some of which being still in their infancy in Spain.
 Inspired by the likes of FC Barcelona, Català FC and Hispania AC, he himself decided to have his own club, and so, in 1901, he managed to gather forty partners and founded Foot-ball Club Catalònia, a modest society of which he was president and soon began to demonstrate his organizational skills by writing the statutes of it alone.
 In 1902 he won the Medalla del Ayuntamiento, which was organized by the Spanish Gymnastics Federation, with the second team of FC Barcelona, a club where he also practiced field hockey together with Joan Gamper.
 A few years later, Catalònia merged with Salud Sport Club, and Cabot, who had already finished his law studies, played with the merged club for a brief spell; where he also played tennis; before joining X Sporting Club, a leading club in those days with prominent players such as Pedro Gibert, the Massana brothers (Alfredo and Santiago), José Irízar and José Berdié.

 Journalistic career

 A restless and hyperactive man, for eight consecutive years he alternated the practice of law with literature, founding and directing the weekly Sports in 1906.
 He was also a sports reporter in El Mundo Deportivo and Los Deportes in 1908.
 In 1911 he was one of the founders of the "Stadium" magazine, which he directed from its inception until 1920.
-All of this lead him to be elected president of the Union of Sports Journalists of Catalonia.
+All of this led him to be elected president of the Union of Sports Journalists of Catalonia.